Melon de Bourgogne Grape Variety: The Magic Behind Muscadet

 Château de Saumur, Loire valley

 However, the same cannot be said for the top labels of Muscadet.
 It often surprises oenophiles that winegrowers in the region were responsible for popularizing lees contact: lees are dead yeast cells that multiplied during the fermentation, settling into the bottom of the tank where they resemble coarse white sand.
 The best Muscadet wines are always bottled straight from the fermentation vessel (sur lie) after the dead cells have been stirred into the wine over several months – occasionally longer.
-This brings an extra dimension of weight, texture, and richness that comes alive on the mid-palate.
+This brings an extra weight, texture, and richness dimension that comes alive on the mid-palate.

-Of course, there are some vital stages that take place before this happens.
-In the Loire, the usual practice is to undertake protective winemaking in stainless steel; sulfur dioxide will probably be added to the grapes in the press to prevent spoilage.
-After pressing, the juice will normally be clarified via cold-settling in tank or filtration.
 Next, cultured yeasts are added to the stainless steel tanks (some growers use old oak barrels or even amphorae), initializing the primary fermentation.
 The byproducts of this process are the all-important yeast remnants, regarded as paramount to the Muscadet tradition.
 Indeed, they are a potent antioxidant, and undoubtedly they play a decisive role in keeping Melon de Bourgogne fresh and crips before bottling.
 In that sense, Muscadet shares certain parallels with Champagne: both regions place the highest importance on these dead cells packed full of amino acids, peptides, fatty acids, and proteins.
 Yet Muscadet is the only wine style routinely bottled unracked and unfiltered.

 Muscadet’s revival